hyporia/Telegram.Bot.MCP/README.md

-# TelegramBotMCP
+# Telegram.Bot.MCP

-TelegramBotMCP is a .NET 9.0 console application that implements a Telegram bot integrated with a Model Context Protocol (MCP) server.
+Telegram.Bot.MCP is a .NET 9.0 console application that implements a Telegram bot integrated with a Model Context Protocol (MCP) server.
 It allows your local agent to communicate with Telegram users via a bot account.

 ## Features